 There is a growing trend that family members of seriously ill people, especially in the advanced stages of the disease, turn for help to institutions and providers of social protection services [5, 6].
-Social work is focused on personal and social changes that have occurred as a result of the disease, and affect the patient, his family, social network and community.
+Social work is focused on personal and social changes that have occurred as a result of the disease, and affect the patient, his family, social network, and community.
 A social worker should help establish stability in the family.
-Social work is often cited as a profession that helps to guarantee guaranteed human rights, such as the right to care with choice and preservation of dignity, while respecting different cultures and traditions and insisting on the availability of social life.
+Social work is often cited as a profession that helps to guarantee the basic human rights, such as the right to care with choice and preservation of dignity, while respecting different cultures and traditions and insisting on the availability of social life.
 Social workers are often, among other things, the voice of the poor and marginalized in society [14].
-Therefore, quality care of medical patients must be accompanied by social work and the main emphasis is on emphasizing the need for a significantly larger number of qualified social workers in health care institutions.
+Therefore, quality care of medical patients must be accompanied by social work and the main emphasis is on the need for a significantly larger number of qualified social workers in health care institutions.
 As research shows, the existing number of social workers does not meet even 10% of the needs.
-Therefore, there must be an initiative to create a Master's program of social work in health care institutions or to include subjects that would provide the necessary knowledge and skills of future social workers in this field through the existing curricula.
-The goals of social protection are to [14]:
+Therefore, there must be an initiative to create a master's program of social work in health care institutions or to include subjects that would provide the necessary knowledge and skills to future social workers in this field through the existing curricula.
+The goals of social protection are the following [14]:

-- 1. achieve the minimum material security and independence of the individual and the family in meeting the needs of life, - 2. ensure the availability of services and the exercise of rights in social rotection, - 3. create equal opportunities for independent living and encourage social inclusion, - 4. preserve and improve family relations, as well as promote family, gender and intergenerational solidarity, - 5. prevent abuse, neglect or exploitation, eliminate their consequences.
+- 1. achieving the minimum material security and independence of the individual and the family in meeting the needs of life, - 2. ensuring the availability of services and the exercise of rights under social protection, - 3. creating equal opportunities for independent living and encouraging social inclusion, - preserving and improving family relations, as well as promoting family, gender, and intergenerational solidarity,

+5. preventing abuse, neglect or exploitation, eliminating their consequences.

-These goals are achieved through the provision of social protection services and other activities that prevent, reduce or eliminate the dependence of individuals and families on social services.
+These goals are achieved through the provision of social protection services and other activities that prevent, reduce, or eliminate the dependence of individuals and families on social services.
 This type of support also includes practical aspects of care such as finances, running a household and helping with daily life.

-Spiritual support in palliative care means respecting the uniqueness of each individual and accepting the values [38], beliefs, doubts, dilemmas, concerns he has and provides through the personal relationship and contact between the spiritual counselor and the individual.
-Such support for the patient facilitates acceptance and preparation for death, assessment of life and completion of the life story, acceptance of one's own illness and inevitable death, facilitates parting and brings a sense of calm [39].
-Useful questions that can help open various topics related to spirituality are contained in the acronym BELIEF (Belief, Ethics and values, Lifestyle, Involvement, Education, Future event [39].
+Spiritual support in palliative care means respecting the uniqueness of each individual and accepting their values [38], beliefs, doubts, dilemmas, concerns, which is provided through the personal relationship and contact between the spiritual counselor and the individual.
+Such support for the patient facilitates acceptance and preparation for death, assessment of life and completion of the life story, acceptance of one's own illness and inevitable death, facilitates parting, and brings a sense of calm [39].
+Useful questions that can help open various topics related to spirituality are contained in the acronym BELIEF (belief, ethics and values, lifestyle, involvement, education, future event [39].

-According to research conducted in the USA [40], a connection has been proven between higher levels of spirituality and improved symptoms in depression and addiction, heart disease, diabetes, immune system disorders and coping with chronic diseases [40].
+According to research conducted in the USA, a connection has been proven between higher levels of spirituality and improved symptoms in depression and addiction, heart disease, diabetes, immune system disorders, and coping with chronic diseases [40].
 Based on the established facts in numerous researches, spiritual support has become an important part of quality palliative care.

-In that context, the joint palliative care commissions from various parts of the world and the World Health Organization called for recognizing the patient's needs of a spiritual nature, but also educating medical and other staff involved in recognizing the patient's spiritual needs.
+In that context, the joint palliative care commissions from various parts of the world and the World Health Organization called for recognizing the patients' needs of spiritual nature, as well as educating medical and other staff involved in recognizing the patients' spiritual needs.
 In their recommendations, they state that spiritual support should be at the heart of the health composition.